stanfordpython/python-labs/lab7-thirdparty.md

 ## Write

-With the rest of the time in lab, get started on [Assignment 3](https://github.com/stanfordpython/python-assignments/tree/master/assign3)!
+With the rest of the time in lab, get started on the [wallpaper scraper](https://github.com/stanfordpython/python-assignments/tree/master/old/wallscraper)!
+You can also spend lab time writing up a final project proposal, or getting started with assignment 3 or 4!

 > With <3 by @sredmond